-The ATMXT228UD supports on-chip filtering of the acquisition data received from the sensor.
+The mXT112UD-MAUHA1 supports on-chip filtering of the acquisition data received from the sensor.
 Specifically, the Noise Suppression T72 object provides an algorithm to suppress the effects of noise (for example, from a noisy charger plugged into the user's product).
-This algorithm can automatically adjust some of the acquisition parameters during operation to filter the Analog-to-Digital Conversions (ADCs) received from the sensor.
+This algorithm can automatically adjust some of the acquisition parameters on-the-fly to filter the Analog-to-Digital Conversions (ADCs) received from the sensor.